The Problem: How We Teach EKGs

 Do we need a better way to teach and practice cardiac rhythm interpretation?

 Learning cardiac rhythm interpretation is less dramatic.
-In part that's due to the difficult subject.
+In part, that's due to the difficult subject.
 EKGs are dynamic, abstract, and somewhat subjective.
-Two patients in the same cardiac rhythm can have drastically different looking EKG tracings.
-There are a host of reasons for that from normal anatomical differences to the placement of electrodes on the skin.
+Two patients in the same cardiac rhythm can have drastically different looking ECG tracings.
+There are a host of reasons for that, from normal anatomical differences to the placement of electrodes on the skin.
 This means that learning to interpret EKGs takes more than rote memorization and pattern recognition.

 The only way to develop this skill is through practice.
-While learning, students are limited to EKG examples they have access to in their textbooks, classes, and whatever adjunct material they may find.
-Together, that represents...
+While learning, students are limited to ECG examples they have access to in their textbooks, classes, and whatever adjunct material they may find.
+Together, that represents the...

 Current State of EKG Education